wp-plugins/robo-gallery/readme.txt

 = How to change font style of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

-= How to load more function work? =

-In gallery admin section you can define amount of the images for the first load and after click on load more button.
-Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

 = Is it possible to create target blank links? =